 (04–06 June, 2015) – I attended the 41st Annual Meeting of the Society for Philosophy and Psychology in Durham, North Carolina, where I gave a talk about conceptual analysis and cognition.

-(11 May–19 June, 2015) – I resided in Dublin, Ireland for the early summer, where I served as the philosopher-in-residence for Restored Hearing, a great Irish start-up that aims to rid the world of preventable hearing damage.
-Since I remain involved but am currently resident in Pittsburgh, I suppose I'm now the philosopher-in-exile.
+(11 May–19 June, 2015) – I resided in Dublin, Ireland for the early summer, where I hung around with Restored Hearing, a great Irish start-up that aims to rid the world of preventable hearing damage.

 (05–15 March, 2015) – I was in Hawaiʻi, on the Big Island, for a gathering of the Akagi clan at the family compound (i.e. at my father's wee house).